 Olam International Ltd. (OLAM), the commodity trader that Muddy Waters LLC alleges is in danger of default, said banks hired to help sell $1.25 billion in bonds and warrants didn’t raise concerns about its credit position in discussions with shareholder Temasek Holdings Pte.

-Credit Suisse Group AG (CSGN), DBS Bank Ltd., HSBC Holdings Plc (HSBA) and JPMorgan Chase & Co (JPM) “confirm that there was no mention of any concern regarding Olam’s credit position in their discussions with Temasek,” which is supporting the bond sale, Singapore-based Olam said in a statement on its website.
+Credit Suisse Group AG (CSGN), DBS Bank Ltd., HSBC Holdings Plc (HSBA) and JPMorgan Chase & Co (JPM:US) “confirm that there was no mention of any concern regarding Olam’s credit position in their discussions with Temasek,” which is supporting the bond sale, Singapore-based Olam said in a statement on its website.

 Tim Nicholls, HSBC’s Hong Kong-based spokesman, and Marie Cheung, JPMorgan’s Hong Kong-based spokeswoman, declined to comment beyond Olam’s statement.
 Josephine Lee, Credit Suisse’s spokeswoman, also in Hong Kong, and Karen Ngui, DBS’s Singapore- based spokeswoman, weren’t immediately available to comment.